HashemSami/fend_capstone_project_travel_app/README.md

 This project is using 3 external APIs, each one is reliant on another to make the app work.
 As one API will be required to get data from another API.

-You can use the form to enter the location you are traveling to and the date you are leaving, and you will get a predicted weather forecast.
+You can use the form to enter the location you are traveling to and the date you are leaving, then you will get a predicted weather forecast.

 The APIs used are:

 - [Weatherbit](https://www.weatherbit.io/api) API, it takes in coordinates to provide weather data.
 - to get these coordinates, [Geonames](http://www.geonames.org/export/web-services.html) API was used.
-- Then, an image of the location will be displayed for the user using [pixabay](https://pixabay.com/api/docs/) API.
+- Once all of this data obtained, an image of the location will be displayed for the user using [pixabay](https://pixabay.com/api/docs/) API.

 This is all going to be done in a Webpack environment, using an express server, and wrapped up with service workers.

-Features in the app:
+#### Features in the app:

 - Allow the user to add additional trips that will be displayed in a list sorted from the newest entry.
 - Incorporating [Weatherbit icons](https://www.weatherbit.io/api/codes) into forecast.
 - Pull in an image for the region from Pixabay API when the entered location brings up no results.

-The goal of this project is to practice with:
+#### The goal of this project is to practice with:

 - Setting up Webpack
 - Sass styles